 A SalesForce study concluded that “companies that excel at lead nurturing generate 50 percent more sales-ready leads.”

 If your lead generation forms are poorly designed, they become a roadblock and quickly turn customers away from your site.
 If you design your lead generation forms well, you can watch your conversion rates quickly skyrocket.

 This isn’t something you should leave to chance.

-Let’s take a look at how your small business or startup can optimize lead generations forms to significantly improve conversions and increase sales.
+Let’s look at ways your small business or startup can optimize lead generation forms to significantly improve conversions and increase sales.

 What is a conversion form?

 An effective lead generation form gets what it needs from the user and nothing more.